An Improved Inference for IV Regressions: Model and Preliminaries

-where $\{f_i(\cdot)\}_{i \in [n_g], g\in [G]}$ is a list of known nonstochastic functions of $d_z$ dimension.
-Specifically, as illustrated by the example of \cite{Angrist-Krueger(1991)} in the Introduction, researchers may begin with certain low-dimensional IVs, such as the three quarter-of-birth dummies, and construct a large number of new IVs by taking the interaction between the base IVs $\tilde z_i$ and control variables $W_i$.
-In this case, $\tilde{z}_i$ is a subset of the $K$-dimensional many IVs $Z_i$, which include both base IVs and interacted IVs.
-The second example of $\tilde z_i$ is the formula IV, such as the widely used shift-share IV.
-As pointed out by \cite{Goldsmith(2020)}, under their identification strategy, the one-dimensional shift-share IV can be regarded as a weighted average of many base IVs, i.e., $\tilde z_i = \sum_{k=1}^K \tilde Z_{ik} g_k$.
-For instance, the employment share of industry $k$ in US commuting zone $i$ correspond to the base IVs $\tilde Z_i$, the supply shock from China to industry $k$ in US correspond to the weights $g_k$, and $K$ is the number of industries in US.
-Let $\tilde z$ be the $n \times d_z$-dimensional matrix formed by $\tilde z_i$, and denote $z = M_W \tilde z$.
-In many empirical applications, the dimension $d_z$ is just one, but our setup also allows for $d_z>1$, while maintaining the requirement that $d_z$ is fixed w.r.t. the sample size $n$.
+where $\{f_{i,g}(\cdot)\}_{i \in I_g, g\in [G]}$ is a list of known nonstochastic functions of $d_z$ dimension.
+Specifically, as illustrated by the example of \cite{Angrist-Krueger(1991)} in the Introduction, researchers may begin with certain low-dimensional base IVs $\tilde{z}_{i,g}$, such as the three QoB dummies, and construct a large number of new IVs by taking the interaction between $\tilde z_{i,g}$ and control variables $W_{i,g}$ (e.g., state- and year-of-birth dummies in \cite{Angrist-Krueger(1991)}).
+Then, $\tilde{z}_{i,g}$ is a subset of the $K$-dimensional many IVs $\tilde Z_{i,g}$ for the model in \eqref{eq: IV-model}-\eqref{eq:first-stage}, which include both the low-dimensional base IVs and interacted IVs.
+The second example of $\tilde z_{i,g}$ is the widely used shift-share IV.
+As pointed out by \cite{Goldsmith(2020)}, under their identification strategy that treats the shares as exogenous, the one-dimensional shift-share IV can be regarded as a weighted average of many base IVs.
+For instance, in the canonical setting of estimating the inverse elasticity of labor supply (e.g., see Sections I and VI of \cite{Goldsmith(2020)}), the observations are typically clustered at the location level, such as the US commuting zone level, with a short panel dataset of $T$ time periods.
+The structural equation of interest can thus be written as

+where $g$ indexes a location, $t$ a time period, $\tilde Y_{g,t}$ is wage growth, $\tilde X_{g,t}$ is employment growth, and $W_{g,t}$ is a vector of controls which could include location and time fixed effects.
+Then, according to our notation, $G$ is equal to the number of locations, and $n_g = T$ for all $g \in [G]$.
+The shift-share IV is an inner product of the initial industry-location shares and the industry-period growth rates, i.e., $\tilde z_{g,t} = \sum_{k=1}^K \tilde s_{0,g,k} h_{k,t}$, where the employment share of industry $k$ in the location $g$ in a certain initial period corresponds to the base IV $\tilde s_{0,g,k}$, the growth rate of industry $k$ in the period $t$ corresponds to the weight $h_{k,t}$, and $K$ is the number of industries.

+Additionally, let $\tilde z$ be the $n \times d_z$-dimensional matrix formed by $\tilde z_{i,g}$, and denote $z = M_W \tilde z$.
+In many empirical applications, the dimension $d_z$ is just one (e.g., the shift-share IV), but our setup also allows for $d_z>1$, while maintaining the requirement that $d_z$ is fixed with respect to the sample size $n$.